HatfieldChair/HatfieldStandingOrders/StandingOrders.md

 ## Article 1: Membership

-  1. The JCR consists of Trial Members, Ordinary Members, Honorary Members and LifeMembers.
+  1. The JCR consists of Trial Members, Ordinary Members, Honorary Members and Life Members.
   2. All Members of the JCR may participate in JCR Clubs and Societies and access services provided by the JCR, including the use of JCR facilities.
 They may also attend General Meetings of the JCR.

-## Trial and Ordinary Membership
+## Ordinary Membership

-  1. Trial Membership of the JCR is granted to all incoming, full-time undergraduate students of Hatfield College.
-Trial Members are to be treated as having the same rights and responsibilities as Ordinary Members.
-Trial Membership is terminable by the Executive Committee on non-payment of the JCR levy.
-  2. Ordinary Membership is granted to all full-time undergraduate students of Hatfield College on payment of the JCR levy and terminates on Graduation or withdrawal from full-time, undergraduate study.
+  1. Ordinary Membership is granted to all full-time undergraduate students of Hatfield College on payment of the JCR levy and terminates on Graduation or withdrawal from full-time, undergraduate study.
 The Executive Committee may restore Ordinary Membership to students returning to full-time, undergraduate study after a period of absence at their discretion.
-  3. Ordinary Members may submit motions and vote in General Meetings, Referenda and the elections of Executive Officers.
+  2. Ordinary Members may submit motions and vote in General Meetings, Referenda and the elections of Executive Officers.

 ## Honorary Membership